 Arnside Knott

-Arnside Knott is a stunning walking route and viewpoint where you can enjoy breathtaking views of Silverdale, Arnside, Morecambe Bay and beyond!
-The footpath runs directly through Holins Farm.
+Arnside Knott is a stunning walking route and viewpoint where you can enjoy breath-taking views of Silverdale, Arnside, Morecambe Bay and beyond!
+The footpath runs directly through Hollins Farm.

 Silverdale